vrockai/pipeline-test/docs/content.md

 ---

 ## Multicomponent (bio)markers for obesity risk prediction: a scoping review protocol.
- 08.03.2024, _F Vahid, C Dessenne, JA Tur, C Bouzas, Y Devaux, L Malisoux, M Monserrat-Mesquida, A Sureda, MS Desai, JD Turner, E Lamy, M Perez-Jimenez, G Ravn-Haren, R Andersen, S Forberger, R Nagrani, Y Ouzzahra, MF Fontefrancesco, MG Onorati, GG Bonetti, T de-Magistris, T Bohn_
+ 11.03.2024, _F Vahid, C Dessenne, JA Tur, C Bouzas, Y Devaux, L Malisoux, M Monserrat-Mesquida, A Sureda, MS Desai, JD Turner, E Lamy, M Perez-Jimenez, G Ravn-Haren, R Andersen, S Forberger, R Nagrani, Y Ouzzahra, MF Fontefrancesco, MG Onorati, GG Bonetti, T de-Magistris, T Bohn_

+_Humans, Obesity, Anthropometry, Cognition, Databases, Factual, Biomarkers, Research Design, Systematic Reviews as Topic, Review Literature as Topic_
 Despite international efforts, the number of individuals struggling with obesity is still increasing.
 An important aspect of obesity prevention relates to identifying individuals at risk at early stage, allowing for timely risk stratification and initiation of countermeasures.
 However, obesity is complex and multifactorial by nature, and one isolated (bio)marker is unlikely to enable an optimal risk stratification and prognosis for the individual; rather, a combined set is required.
 Such a multicomponent interpretation would integrate biomarkers from various domains, such as classical markers (eg, anthropometrics, blood lipids), multiomics (eg, genetics, proteomics, metabolomics), lifestyle and behavioural attributes (eg, diet, physical activity, sleep patterns), psychological traits (mental health status such as depression) and additional host factors (eg, gut microbiota diversity), also by means of advanced interpretation tools such as machine learning.
 In this paper, we will present a protocol that will be employed for a scoping review that attempts to summarise and map the state-of-the-art in the area of multicomponent (bio)markers related to obesity, focusing on the usability and effectiveness of such biomarkers.

 [Source](https://doi.org/10.1136/bmjopen-2023-083558)